keremaydemir123/fendch_mern/README.md

 ## Any bugs?
-# OFC.
-[fixed]
-1- When you edit a challenge its ok.
-Everything seems normal You can see the difference in secret challenges tab also, again its ok However, when you click the edit button again for the same challenge, it shows the previous version,
-Furthermore, if you changed the Java challenge and wanted to edit Go challenge it links you again to the Java challenge.
-INTERESTING

-2- startDate is not working for Date input
+1- startDate is not working for Date input

 ## Whats next?

 #### Client:
 - "are you sure?" popup
+- in services/user file add getUserByUsername function
+- in profile page getUser by username every 10 second
 - challengeCard design
-- bug fix for admin panel
 - protected route for admin page
 - tags component
 - search component for challenges page